 Sean William Dever Excavation Fellowships

 Established in 2013 by an anonymous donor and friend of the Dever family, fellowship funds have been designated to support the participation of ASOR members as volunteers or staff on excavation projects.
 Sean William Dever (1969–2001) was the son of Prof. William Dever and Mrs. Norma Dever, and he was well-known and loved by many ASOR members (see his biography below).
-The Sean W. Dever Fellowship is funded by annual contributions, and it is anticipated that two scholarships will be awarded each year.
-Preference will be given to students or junior scholars interested in biblical studies.
-Scholarships will be announced on Sean’s birthday, March 9.
+The Sean W. Dever Fellowship is funded by annual contributions, and it is hoped that the award will be announced on Sean’s birthday, March 9.